 Our work at Taber Mill began in 2015 and was completed in 2017.
-According to Greg Brewer, Project Manager and Service Manager at Piping Systems, Inc., the installation took more time than would be required in a vacant building.
-“We knew this was going to be a tough job,” noted Brewer.
+According to the Project Manager and Service Manager at Piping Systems, Inc., the installation took more time than would be required in a vacant building.
+“We knew this was going to be a tough job,” he noted.
 Because all of the apartments were occupied, coordination between Boston Land Company, residents, and the PSI team was necessary.
 Project engineering services were provided by Richard E. Cummings, P.E. of Cummings Engineering Company.

 Prior to our work at Taber Mill, a partial sprinkler system had been installed in 1979 to protect the corridors and stairwells.
 But none of the occupied living areas were protected, nor was the basement crawl space.
 An original set of hand drawings were used by PSI to make a complete set of CAD drawings of the entire project.
 These drawings were required for engineering and permitting purposes.
 In addition, PSI worked with the New Bedford Fire Department to ensure the design and installation met both National Fire Prevention Association mandates and local fire protection regulations.